-The SENDCo attends relevant Network Inclusion Meetings and Annual Inclusion Conferences to keep up to date with any legislative changes in SEND.
+The SENDCo attends relevant Local Network Inclusion Meetings and Annual Inclusion Conferences to keep up to date with any legislative changes in SEND.

 Staff meetings are regularly delivered by the SENDCo throughout the academic year, to ensure that all staff have a breadth of knowledge about SEND.

-School staff are trained in Attachment Awareness Practice.
+School staff have recently been trained in Attachment Awareness Practice.
 They have also had a Mental Health masterclass from Natasha Devon (MBE).

 Key staff members are trained in Team Teach and restraint.
-All staff have regular De-escalation training.
+All staff have regular Deescalation training.